Tuesday, June 23, 2015

 Maybe it’s just me, but movies set in Hollywood seem to take on a mythological quality without even trying.
 The stuff of Greek tragedy: fate, love, loss, retribution, redemption, ambition, hubris, abuse of power – sounds like your typical studio pitch meeting!

-What makes Hollywood so ripe for mythologizing is the city, in its present incarnation anyway, represents something of a Paradise Lost.
-It's a place blessed by the gods with ideal weather and sublime vistas, yet it's also a community of artists with the potential to globally elevate and inspire (figuratively speaking, people in the film business make dreams for a living).
+What makes Hollywood so ripe for mythologizing is that the city, in its present incarnation anyway, represents something of a Paradise Lost.
+It's a place blessed by the gods with ideal weather and sublime vistas, yet it's also a community of artists with the potential to elevate and inspire globally (figuratively speaking, people in the film business make dreams for a living).
 But what is Hollywood in reality?
 A place where everyone has smiled into the face of the devil and allowed themselves to be blinded by the golden glare of fame and wealth.

 Inner Peace